-Problem loans will rise modestly as supported measures are phased out, mitigated by existing provisions; we continue to see elevated asset risks from credit concentrations
+Problem loans will rise modestly as support measures are phased out; although mitigated by existing provisions; we continue to see elevated asset risks from credit concentrations

-We expect Ringkjøbing's asset quality to deteriorate modestly over the coming quarters as a result of the economic contraction in 2020 and once government support measures to businesses and households are gradually lifted.
-The full extent of the asset quality deterioration will, however, depend on any potential prolongation of restrictions that would delay economic recovery and exacerbate stress on borrowers.
-Impairments in 2021 will however normalize, following the built up in management provisions amounting to DKK566 million (1.5% of gross loans) as of December 2020.
+We expect Ringkjøbing's asset quality to deteriorate modestly over the coming quarters following the lifting of government support measures to businesses and households.
+The rise in problem loans will, however, be mitigated by the conservative built-up in management provisions, which continued in 2021.
 Our assigned ba1 Asset Risk score reflects these expectations.
 It also indicates that elevated risks from credit concentrations, particularly geographical, sector and borrower concentrations, remain a relative weakness for the bank's rating level.
 Our assessment, however, also takes into account the bank's low average realised credit losses and strong coverage of these losses from pre-provision income through a number of economic cycles.

-Ringkjøbing's problem loan ratio (defined as IFRS 9 stage 3 and credit-impaired on initial recognition loans over gross loans) improved to 4.6% as of December 2020, from 6.7% as of the end of 2019, returning back to pre-merger levels (end-2017: 4.1%).
+Ringkjøbing's problem loan ratio (defined as IFRS 9 stage 3 and credit-impaired on initial recognition loans over gross loans) improved to 4.7% as of June 2021, from 6.7% as of the end of 2019, returning back to pre-merger levels (end-2017: 4.1%).
 The reduction followed a review of the bank's significant individually impaired exposures in the second quarter of 2020, which resulted in a migration of some exposures to stage 2 from stage 3.
-Stage 2 exposures increased to 8.7% as of December 2020 from 8.1% as of the end of 2019.1 Despite the resultant decrease in the cumulative impairment charges in stage 3, coverage of problem loans by provisions has remained relatively strong at 55% as of December 2020 (end-2019: 60%).
+Stage 2 exposures declined to 7.9% as of June 2021, from 8.7% as of December 2020 and 8.1% as of the end of 2019.1 Coverage of problem loans by provisions has remained relatively strong at 60% as of June 2021 (end-2020: 55%).